-Site Plan - The plan calls for 48 town homes on approximately 5.46 acres with an overall density of 8.7 dwelling units per acre.
+The plan calls for 48 town homes on approximately 5.46 acres with an overall density of 8.7 dwelling units per acre.
 All units front along a small private ring shaped road.
 All units will be accessed from a private drive that accesses onto Shiaway Drive.

-Preliminary Plan - The original preliminary plan for this PUD was approved for 63,450 square feet of office and retail space by the Metro Planning Commission on October 15, 1990.
+The original preliminary plan for this PUD was approved for 63,450 square feet of office and retail space by the Metro Planning Commission on October 15, 1990.
 In 2005, the PUD was amended to allow for 48 town homes.

 The plan as submitted is generally consistent with the last approved preliminary PUD with the exception of some minor building shifts.
 A significant difference is the removal of the sidewalk along the outside perimeter of the private drive, the removal of the sidewalk from the development to Una Antioch Pike, and the removal of the access easement from the development to the detention just south of the PUD boundary.
-Staff does not recommend approval of the removal of these sidewalks or the access easement.
+Staff does division of Water Services